Skip to content

 3. For the trigger, select Automatic to deploy updates as soon as a new version hits the Package Library.
 Alternatively, you can select Recurring if you prefer to update automatically on a set schedule.
 Finally, select the static or dynamic group you want to deploy patches to and click Save.

-PDQ automation configuration for 7-Zip updates, set to automatic trigger and deploying to "7zip installed" dynamic group.
+PDQ automation configuration for deploying 7-Zip updates to a dynamic group.

 Easy peasy.
 Now I’ll never worry about 7-Zip falling out of date again.
 And once I repeat this process for the rest of the software in my environment, missing patches and unpatched software vulnerabilities will be a thing of the past.
 A few minutes now will prevent a lot of headaches later.